Battle of the Year

 |Domestic Box Office: $8,888,355||Overseas Box Office: $7,661,122|

-Benson Lee’s documentary Planet B-Boy gets the big screen mistreatment with the hack job Battle of the Year (also directed by Lee), which was released well after the dance sub-genre had run out of fumes.
-Sony financed for $20 million and dated this stinker for September 20, 2013.
+Benson Lee’s documentary Planet B-Boy gets the big screen mistreatment with this ridiculous picture (also directed by Lee), which was released well after the dance sub-genre had run out of fumes.
+The budget for Battle For The Year was $20 million, which Sony financed and dated this stinker for September 20, 2013.

 With the only marketable name being Chris Brown, Battle of the Year didn’t have much going for it and Sony was hoping for an $8 million opening weekend.
 It bowed against Prisoners and received atrocious reviews.
 It was booked into 2,008 theaters and was dead on arrival with $4,603,177 — placing #5 for the weekend led by Prisoners.
 Battle of the Year sank 56% in its second weekend to $2,023,792 and promptly lost most of its theater count.
 It was pulled from release after only five weeks with just $8,888,355.